ovidon83/getyourtester/chrome_extension/README.md

 ## Privacy & Security

 - Only activates on Linear and Jira domains
-- Sends ticket title and description to GetYourTester API
+- Sends ticket title and description to FirstQA Ovi AI API
 - No data is stored locally
 - Uses Content Security Policy for XSS protection